-The cubic footage in conditioned areas is the heights of the ceilings multiplied by the square footage.
+The cubic footage in conditioned areas is the height of the ceilings multiplied by the square footage.
 It doesn’t include places like attics or basements that aren’t heated or cooled.

 The R-value or thermal resistance value is a number between 1 and 60, and it tells us how well a surface resists the flow of heat.
 Homes with higher R-values have more effective insulation.
 To determine your home’s R-value, a professional from Energy Diagnostics, Inc. will examine your insulation.

 The R-value depends on the type of insulation and how it’s installed.
 Polyurethane foam usually has the highest R-value, and fiberglass is effective as well.
 We’ll check for any damage, missing insulation, condensation, mold, or other problems and let you know how you can increase your home’s R-value.
 If you choose to add or replace some insulation, we can help you decide on the material that’s best for you and your family members or employees.

 Finding every flaw in your insulation through only a visual inspection can be difficult.
 Fortunately, Energy Diagnostics, Inc. can conduct a blower door test to determine how airtight your home or business is and find the sources of any leaks.
 During a blower door test, we mount a special fan to one of your outer doors and then close all other exterior doors and windows.